About Live Well Eat Smart

 Is it Hard to Stick to the LWES Programme?

 Did I have difficulty during the Programme.
 Yes, I did.
-But knowing what my goal was and seeing that this Programme was working from day one, I pushed past the difficult pieces and was able to rapidly gain the weight I was looking for.
+But knowing what my goal was and seeing that this Programme was working from day one, I pushed past the difficult pieces and was able to rapidly lose the weight.

 What makes the Live Well Eat Smart Programme Different?